Mark Hamilton (baseball): St. Louis Cardinals

 On September 18, Hamilton's contract was purchased by the Cardinals and he was promoted to the major leagues.
 A year later after his debut, the Cardinals advanced to the postseason and eventually won the 2011 World Series over the Texas Rangers.

 Hamilton was optioned to Triple-A to begin the 2012 season and was released from the Cardinals organization on August 18, 2012.

 Boston Red Sox

-On January 4, 2013 Hamilton signed a minor league deal with the Boston Red Sox that included an invitation to spring training.
+On January 4, 2013 Hamilton signed a minor league deal with the Boston Red Sox that included an invitation to Major League spring training.
 Hamilton was optioned to the Triple-A Pawtucket Red Sox to begin the 2013 season.

 Atlanta Braves

-In December 2013, Hamilton signed a minor league contract with the Atlanta Braves that included an invitation to spring training.
+In December 2013, Hamilton signed a minor league contract with the Atlanta Braves that included an invitation to Major League spring training.
 He was released on July 26, 2014.

 Post-playing career

-Following his retirement, Hamilton returned to Tulane to complete his bachelor's degree in neuroscience.
-He attended the Hofstra Northwell School of Medicine.
-Due to the COVID-19 pandemic in the United States, Hamilton and the class of 2020 at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell were permitted to graduate early.
-Hamilton began his residency at Long Island Jewish Medical Center, specializing in interventional radiology.
+Following his retirement, Hamilton returned to Tulane and completed his bachelor's degree in neuroscience.
+He then attended the Hofstra Northwell School of Medicine and graduated in 2020 during the height of the COVID-19 pandemic in the United States.
+Hamilton completed his residency in diagnostic radiology at Northwell Health-Long Island Jewish Medical Center in 2025, and is currently a diagnostic radiology fellow at NYU-Langone specializing in abdominal imaging.